-Elements and diagrams can be dragged onto the document from the Project Browser, which allows readers to click through from the location in the document to the diagram or element.
+Elements and diagrams can be dragged onto the document from the Browser window, which allows readers to click through from the location in the document to the diagram or element.

 Many of the features found in Word Processors are available, such as inserting pictures and tables, creating Tables of Contents and headers and footers, tracking changes to the document and more.

 Learn more about the Document Artifact

 Create Document Artifact

 Element Discussions

 Getting to know Element Discussions

-Introducing the Element Discussions

-The Element Discussions facility allows modelers to have conversations about elements posting discussions and replying to exiting posts.
-The discussions for all elements in the model are conveniently listed in the Discussions Review window allowing a modeler to see all the elements with posts.

-Where to find Element Discussions To post or view an element's discussion

-To view all discussions in the repository

-Usage of Element Discussions

-Element Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions and modeling level comments such as 'Properties need to be added before the first release'.
-This feature brings the collaborative modeling platform alive where modelers can add informal discussions about elements emulating the discussions held in a physical workshop.

-Options for the Element Discussions

-The Discussion Review window has a number of options to tailor the discussions that are listed including defining the timeframe allowing older and perhaps less relevant discussions to be hidden.
+Introducing the Element Discussions The Element Discussions facility allows modelers to have conversations about elements posting discussions and replying to exiting posts.
+The discussions for a elements in the model are conveniently listed in the Discussions Review window allowing a modeler to see all the elements with posts.
+Collaborate - д × Review Discuss Chat REQ116 -The system must email the client a copy of the rec eipt - 🔺 🚭 Frank McIver 8/05 5/2()15 (1) Is it mandatory for a customer to supply an email address and if not how should the receipt be transmitted?
+Greg Nichols 8/05 5/20 015 The email is a mandatory field unless it is stored in the customer profile - either way we will have it.
+Post Reply Create new Discussion Where to find Element Discussions To post or view an element's discussion Ribbon: Start > Collaborate > Discussions > Discuss To view recently discussed elements Ribbon: Start > Collaborate > Discussions > Recently Discussed Elements To view all discussions in the repository Ribbon: Start > Collaborate > Discussions > Discussion History Usage of Element Discussions Element Discussions allow modelers to have conversations abo without 'polluting' the element's notes with questions and mode comments such as 'Properties need to be added before the first r feature brings the collaborative modeling platform alive where informal discussions about elements emulating the discussions workshop. ling lo eleas mode evel e'.
+7 lers l This s can a Options for the Element Discussions The Discussion Review window has a number of options to tailor the discussio that are listed including defining the timeframe allowing older and perhaps less relevant discussions to be hidden.

-Learn more about Element

-Discussions Informal Discussions
+Learn more about Element Discussions Informal Discussions

-Glossary

 Getting to know the Glossary

-Introducing the Glossary

-The Glossary is a project level lexicon of the important terms and their meanings categorized by type.
+Introducing the Glossary The Glossary is a project level lexicon of the important terms and their meanings categorized by type.
 Any number of terms, their types and meanings can be defined and these can be referenced from the notes of model elements.
 The terms can be included in documentation or generated as a stand-alone report.
-When working with domain specific requirement specifications, architectures and other models it is essential that new terms and over-ridden meanings for common words or phrases are kept in a suitable dictionary format to ensure proper understanding of documentation and specifications.
+When working with domain specific requirement specifications, architectures and other models it is essential that new terms and over-ridden meanings for common words or phrases are kept in a suitable dictionary format to ensure proper understanding of documentation and specifications. -------------------------- --